 But Gautama had not began this quest for his own liberation, but rather for the liberation of all beings.
 To this end he spent the next 45 years of his life teaching the dhamma, the path to liberation.
 The first part of this teaching related to ethics, to lead a life of selflessness and compassion.
 The next part of the path was meditation – how to bring the mind under control, purify it, and gain insight as to its true nature.
 Vipassana is the Pali (the language spoken at the time of the Buddha) word for insight, and vipassana meditation is the mediation of as insight.
 It is one of two types of meditation in the original school of Buddhism (Theravada), the other being samatha – serenity.
 According to Gautma Buddha, the dual practice of serenity and insight – samatha and vipassana – were the two wheels on the cart that brought one to nirvana.

 Already in the lifetime of the Buddha, the dhamma had spread far and wide.
 And in the following two centuries it would continue to grow, reaching out across all India, but it wasn’t until 250 years later that really grew legs and became the world religion that we know it as today.
 At that time there was a powerful warlord in India by the name of Ashoka.
 His dream was to extend his empire across the whole of the subcontinent – waging war after war in pursuit of this goal.
-After many year fighting, he had essentially achieved his all Indian empire, and found that he was more miserable than he was before.
+After many years fighting, he had essentially achieved his all Indian empire, and found that he was more miserable than he was before.
 He agonised over the death and misery he caused with his empire building.
-To try and atone for this, he took up the Buddhist path – wanting to put an end to human suffering.
-For the rest of his life he would send Buddhist teachers all over the world, and propagated the dhamma all over the world – as far west as Greece, as far east as Thailand.
+To try and atone for this, he took up the Buddhist path – to work toward the end of the suffering of living beings.
+For the rest of his reign he sent Buddhist teachers all over the world to propagate the dhamma – as far west as Greece, as far east as Thailand.

-1500 years after the time of Buddha, after spreading out across the whole continent, Buddhism again receded in the country of his birth, or rather, was absorbed into the vast multiplicity of spiritual teaching of India (in India today many consider Buddha to be one incarnation of the deity Vishnu), and the Buddhists who did exist in India no longer practised vipassana.
+1500 years after the time of Buddha, after spreading out across the whole continent, Buddhism again receded in the country of his birth, or rather, was absorbed into the vast multiplicity of Indian spiritual teaching of (in India today many consider Buddha to be one incarnation of the deity Vishnu), and the Buddhists who did exist in India no longer practiced vipassana.
 At this point in the story a historical dispute arises.
 Depending on who you believe, the original practice of vipassana was either; continued in an unbroken line by monks in the neighbouring country of Burma, and was again popularised around the turn of the 18th century by a monk named Medawi; or was also lost in Burma, and was later rediscovered by Medawi from his reading of ancient Buddhist texts.
 Whatever the case, over the course of the last three centuries until today, the practice of the ancient techniques of meditation – vipassana and samatha – were revived.
-And these techniques would not remain the remit of monks alone, but would also be taken up by householders, lay people.
+And these techniques would not only be practiced by monks, but would also be taken up by householders, lay people.

-Many thousands began to take up the practice of samatha and vipassana, and centres of teaching and practice began spreading out across the Theravada countries (Burma, Thailand, Sri Lanka).
+Centres of transmission and practice began spreading out across the Theravada countries (Burma, Thailand, Sri Lanka).
 In the early 20th century a lay person by the name of Sayagyi U Ba Khin mastered the technique of vipassana and set up a centre to transmit what he had learned.
-Because of his ability in English, he was also able to transmit the technique to Westerns for the first time.
+Because of his ability in English, he was also able to transmit the technique to Westerners for the first time.
 One of his student, S.N.
 Goenka, a Burmese layman from the Hindu community, was then given the task of bringing the technique back to its homeland and establish a Vipassana centre in India – which he did in 1969.
 It is at this point that the number of people learning and practising vipassana meditation around the world skyrocketed.
 Over the next few decades Goenka would train over 1300 assistant teachers, who would go on to set up hundreds of centres across 94 countries.
 Today over 120,000 people take part in vipassana courses every year.
 In 2002 the first centred was opened in Germany, named Dhamma Dhvara (gate to dhamma).
-It was in this centre that I took part in a course in the late winter of 2020.
+It was in this centre that I took part in a course in February of 2020.

 Centre, Day to Day & Discourses

 Dvara Dharma is located in southern Saxon in east Germany.
 High up on a plateau, this area finds itself as the border between three German Bundesländer (Bavaria, Saxon, and Thüringen) and the Czech Republic.
-The drive up there with the local bus service was fairly rocky because 30 years ago it was essentially no-man’s land, the edge of the iron curtain, separating East and West Germany.
+The drive up there with the local bus service was fairly rocky because 30 years ago it was no-man’s land, the edge of the iron curtain, separating East and West Germany.
 Our bus driver also told us that, although the scenery was blanketed in fluffy white, yesterday was the first day of snow all winter.
 The locals were shocked as, until recently, winter meant heavy snow.
-The ski resorts lay disused, any attempt at artificial snow would quickly melt.
+The ski resorts lay disused.
+All attempts at artificial snow quickly melted.

 The alarm would go off at 4 am, and, if you’re as fortunate as I was, your room mate would switch on the light straight away.
 On the first morning this was a bit of a shock to the system, but you get used to it after a few days.
 Then you have about half an hour to collect yourself before the first round of meditation at 4:30.
 This lasts about two hours and could be done either in your room or in the meditation hall.
 Four times a day it was compulsory to mediate in the meditation hall, but the rest of the time you had the choice between your room, the hall, or your own private meditation cell.
 The cells were located in the same building as the meditation hall and were only assigned to the ‘old students’ (the students who had already completed a course).
 The first two hours you could spend in your room, meaning that, if you were so inclined, you could continue to lie in till breakfast at 6:30, or even the first group meditation at 8:00, but I resisted that urge and tried to spend the wee hours in a state of mediation (although I found it particularly hard to concentrate first thing in the morning).